paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 (5) A description of any gaps that remain that were not or could not be addressed by the program during that year.

-(6) An identification and explanation of uncommitted or uncosted balances for the program, as of the date of the submission of the plan required by subsection (a), that are greater than the acceptable carryover thresholds, as determined by the Secretary of Energy.
+(6) An identification and explanation of uncommitted or uncosted balances for the program, as of the date of the submission of the summary required by paragraph (1) of subsection (b) or the report required by paragraph (2) of that subsection, as the case may be, that are greater than the acceptable carryover thresholds, as determined by the Secretary of Energy.

 (7) An identification of funds for the program received through contributions from or cost-sharing agreements with foreign governments consistent 11 So in original.
-Probably should be followed by “with”. [section 2569(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2569/f&num=0&edition=prelim) during the year preceding the submission of the plan required by subsection (a) and an explanation of such contributions and agreements.
+Probably should be followed by “with”. [section 2569(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2569/f&num=0&edition=prelim) during the year preceding the submission of the summary required by paragraph (1) of subsection (b) or the report required by paragraph (2) of that subsection, as the case may be, and an explanation of such contributions and agreements.

 (8) A description and assessment of activities carried out under the program during that year that were coordinated with other elements of the Department of Energy, with the Department of Defense, and with other Federal agencies, to maximize efficiency and avoid redundancies.

-(9) Plans for activities of the program during the five-year period beginning on the date on which the plan required by subsection (a) is submitted, including activities with respect to the following:
+(9) Plans for activities of the program during the five-year period beginning on the date on which the summary required by paragraph (1) of subsection (b) or the report required by paragraph (2) of that subsection, as the case may be, is submitted, including activities with respect to the following:

   (A) Preventing nuclear and radiological proliferation and terrorism, including through—